Frequently Asked Questions

 The International League Against Epilepsy (ILAE) defines drug-resistant epilepsy as the failure of adequate trials of two appropriately chosen and tolerated anti-seizure medications (whether as monotherapies or in combination) to achieve sustained seizure freedom.

-Over 125,000 people worldwide have used VNS Therapy, a proven long-term solution for people with uncontrolled seizures.
+Over 125,000 people worldwide have used VNS Therapy™, a proven solution for people with uncontrolled seizures.

-A small device (generator and lead) is implanted during a short, outpatient procedure that is performed under general anesthesia.
-The new implant procedure typically takes about an hour.
+A small device (generator and lead) is implanted under the skin in the chest and connected to the left vagus nerve in the neck.
+This procedure is a short, outpatient procedure that is performed under general anesthesia.
+The new implant procedure typically takes about 1 to 2 hours.

 The procedure typically takes about an hour.
 It is a short, outpatient procedure which involves two small incisions and is typically performed under general anesthesia.